 I used to eat a lot of those Stacy’s pita chips back in the day.
 And I bet, if you’re reading this, you did too!

 I loved them.
 They were the perfect snack for movie-watching on a Sunday afternoon.
 Not to mention, they paired magnificently with my new (at the time) pal hummus.

-Then, when I first got an air fryer, I was shocked how easy it was to make all kinds of chips in it.
+Then, when I first got an air fryer and started experimenting with different vegan air fryer recipes, I was shocked how easy it was to make homemade chips in it.
 So, obviously, I had to figure out a way to make my beloved pita chips like this!

 I gave it a shot.
 And holy moly are they good!
 (And EASY.)